Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 ## Truncated words

 The longer sentences approach can be modified to something I call truncated words approach.
 This is the same as the above, only you select some of the letters from each word to use as your passphrase.
-In teh example above, the passphrase:
+In the example above, the passphrase:

 **lions fuel up a bland cluster of 6 crafty corvettes**